learn to fly with queenslands premier paragliding school

 Trainings run both weekdays and weekends at our Paragliding School and we try and fit it into individual student's work and life schedules; course can be completed over a period of weeks rather than in one block.
 We cater to small group of 2-3 students at a time to allow maximum flexibility for our students.
 Please call or SMS us for dates of our upcoming training lessons.

-equipment for training
+includes all required equipment for training

 Cost of 2 Day Intro will be credited to full course if Full course is booked within 2 months of completing 2Day